ktreese/vmware-packer-templates/README.md

 $ export SUB_PASSWORD
 ```

+Otherwise, edit export.sh and source it before running any vagrant up commands

 ## Branch Descriptions
 Each branch represents the OS or application it is named after.
 Refer to the usage examples to conduct a build via packer.